xihn/zizotto/content/projects.md

 +++
 🚧 Under Construction 🚧

-These are some various shitty projects I have worked on blah blah.
+These are some various projects I have worked on.